personaelabs/old-website/content/posts/spartan-ecdsa.md

 Spartan-ecdsa is based on the [Spartan Non-Interactive Zero-knowledge Proof (SpartanNIZK)](https://eprint.iacr.org/2019/550), which is a proving system in the Spartan zkSNARKs family.
 Spartan is a family of prover and verifier efficient zkSNARKs for proving R1CS satisfiability, developed by [Srinath Setty](https://twitter.com/srinathtv).
 SpartanNIZK doesn’t require a trusted setup, and most importantly in the case of ECDSA verification, **can work with on elliptic curve where discrete log holds**.

 This is uncommon in other popular elliptic curve based zkSNARK proof systems.
-For example, [Groth16](https://xn--2-umb.com/22/groth16/) and PSE's [fork of Halo2](https://github.com/privacy-scaling-explorations/halo2) use the KZG polynomial commitment which requires pairing-friendly curves like BN254. zcash's original [halo2](https://github.com/zcash/halo2) uses IPA and doesn't need pairing-friendly curves, but the scalar field of the curve must have [high 2-adicity](https://electriccoin.co/blog/the-pasta-curves-for-halo-2-and-beyond/) for efficient and practical FFT.[^1]
+For example, [Groth16](https://xn--2-umb.com/22/groth16/) and PSE's [fork of Halo2](https://github.com/privacy-scaling-explorations/halo2) require pairing-friendly curves like BN254.
+Zcash's original [Halo2](https://github.com/zcash/halo2) uses IPA and doesn't need pairing-friendly curves, but the scalar field of the curve must have [high 2-adicity](https://electriccoin.co/blog/the-pasta-curves-for-halo-2-and-beyond/) for efficient and practical FFT.[^1]

 The original implementation of SpartanNIZK uses the curve Curve25519 in its backend; in Spartan-ecdsa, we use the **_secq256k1 curve_**.
 This choice of curve allows us to perform **right-field arithmetic** for ECDSA verification, avoiding the costly range checks that have slowed down previous implementations.